About the Test

 There are options for at-home hemoglobin testing.
 At-home tests use one or more drops of blood to provide an estimation of hemoglobin levels.
 The drops of blood are obtained by pricking your finger with a tiny needle.

 At-home hemoglobin tests may produce values that are less accurate than laboratory testing, especially for certain patients.
 For the most accurate results, hemoglobin tests should be administered by trained laboratory personnel.

-Your doctor can help you understand if at-home testing is appropriate in your case, and you should never use at-home tests in place of consultation with your doctor about your health.
+Your doctor can help you understand if at-home testing is appropriate in your case, and never use at-home tests in place of consultation with your doctor about your health.

 How much does the test cost?

-Hemoglobin tests are usually part of a complete blood count.
+Hemoglobin tests are usually part of a CBC.
 The cost for a CBC panel depends on whether you have health insurance and whether it covers the test.
 Other factors that can affect the cost include where your blood is drawn and the charges for the laboratory where your provider sends your blood sample.